Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 IAM Identity Center:
 +   Securely create or connect your workforce identities
 +   Manage their access centrally across AWS accounts and applications.

+#####   IAM use cases
+1. Apply detailed permissions
+    AWS IAM lets you create and apply permissions based on user attributes-such as department, job role, and team name-by using attribute-based access control.
+    +   Application developer
+    +   Application tester

+2. Manage per-account and application access
+    With AWS IAM, you can manage per-account identities.
+This means that you can provide multi-account access and application assignments across AWS.

+3. Establish organization-wide guardrails on AWS AWS IAM provides you with the ability to establish organization-wide and preventative guardrails on AWS.
+You can do this by using services control policies to establish permissions guardrails for IAM users and roles, and implement a data perimeter around your accounts in AWS Organizations.

+4. Set, verify and right-size permissions.